Overview

 Most new treatments are developed in clinical trials.
 Clinical trials are studies that evaluate the effectiveness of new drugs or treatment strategies.
 The development of more effective cancer treatments requires that new and innovative therapies be evaluated with cancer patients.
 Participation in a clinical trial may offer access to better treatments and advance the existing knowledge about treatment of this cancer.
 Clinical trials are available for most stages of cancer.
 Patients who are interested in participating in a clinical trial should discuss the risks and benefits of clinical trials with their physician.
 To ensure that you are receiving the optimal treatment of your cancer, it is important to stay informed and follow the cancer news in order to learn about new treatments and the results of clinical trials.

-Because of advances in cancer detection and therapy, there are many treatment options for women with DCIS.
-In the past, surgical removal of the affected breast, called mastectomy, was recommended.
+In the past, surgical removal of the affected breast, called mastectomy, was recommended for the treatment of DCIS.
 This treatment has resulted in cure rates of 98 to 99%.
 Rare cancer recurrences occur in the axilla, the opposite breast, or at distant sites.
-Because of this success, doctors recently began using breast-conserving surgery to treat DCIS successfully, without removal of the breast.
+Because of this success, doctors began using breast-conserving surgery to treat DCIS successfully, without removal of the entire breast.
 This type of surgery may involve a partial mastectomy (removal of the cancer, some of the healthy breast tissue, and sometimes the area lymph nodes), or a lumpectomy (removal of the cancer and the tissue around the cancer).

 Total Mastectomy: Total mastectomy involves complete removal of the breast and is associated with a cure rate of nearly 98-99%.
 Women treated with total mastectomy require no additional treatment to the affected breast.

 For some patients with small cancers and wide surgical margins, surgery alone is probably curative, with an extremely low rate of recurrence.
-However, in general, most patients undergoing breast conservation surgery will probably be advised to receive radiation therapy with or without hormonal treatment for maximum prevention of recurrences.
+However, in general, most patients undergoing breast-conserving surgery will probably be advised to receive radiation therapy with or without hormonal treatment for maximum prevention of recurrences.

 Estrogen is a female hormone produced mainly by the ovaries.
 Many organs in the body are composed of cells that respond to or are regulated by exposure to estrogen.
 Cells in the breast, uterus and other female organs have estrogen receptors and when exposed to estrogen, are stimulated to grow.
 When cells that have estrogen receptors become cancerous, the growth of these cancer cells can be increased by exposure to estrogen.
 The basis of hormonal therapy as a treatment for breast cancer is to block or prevent the cancer cells from being exposed to estrogen.

-Removal of the source of estrogen production, the ovaries, is one effective approach to eliminating estrogen production and is commonly used in many countries.
-Chemotherapy also causes ovarian failure and can prevent estrogen release in many patients.
-Another approach is to utilize drugs that can accomplish a similar effect without removing the ovaries.
-The most common drug utilized in the hormonal treatment of breast cancer is Nolvadex®.
-Nolvadex® works by blocking estrogen receptors and preventing the estrogen stimulated growth of the breast cancer cells.
-Nolvadex® is often referred to as an anti-estrogen.
+Removal of the source of estrogen production, the ovaries, is one effective approach to eliminating estrogen production in premenopausal women, and is commonly used in many countries.
+Another approach is to utilize drugs such as tamoxifen.
+Tamoxifen works by blocking estrogen receptors and preventing the estrogen-stimulated growth of the breast cancer cells.

 Strategies to Improve Outcomes